 Their official registration is the most important distinction that separates an architect from another design professional.
 In fact, you could hold several relevant degrees and still not legally qualify as an architect UNLESS you’ve officially been registered with the appropriate governing body.
 To be eligible, you need a tertiary qualification and a minimum of 2 years professional experience under a registered architect in the field.

-Because it’s been an evolving role within the industry, people are generally a little less familiar with the exact definition of a ‘building designer’ and how it’s distinct from an architect or a draftsperson.
 The simple answer is that a building designer sits somewhere between those two roles, with skills in technical drafting and documentation AND generating design concepts across residential and commercial construction.

 A building designer will be able to help you at every stage of the design and construction process, including generating initial concepts, drawing and documentation, liaising with regulatory bodies to ensure compliant designs and managing external construction consultants.
 Building designers may work directly with individuals/businesses or be employed by a builder.